agranlund/raven/hw/simm/rom_SMD/README.md

 Important:

 - Revision A0 can only support WORD roms.
-BYTE/WORD selectable roms does not work due to pin47 being unconnected.
+Chips that has BYTE/WORD select does not work due to pin47 being unconnected.

 - As of today, the Raven bus controller assume 55ns or faster ROMS.
 This may change in the future to allow a larger selection of rom chips to be used.